Bytes and Bits

 Jordan Lee

-For me, the real strength was GPU Programming, but I see what you mean about Vulkan Compute.
+For me, the real strength was GPU Programming, but I see what you mean about Compute Shaders.

 Casey Brown